Marine pests can have a serious effect on our oceans and waterways.

 - Apply antifouling coatings to vessels.
 Read our antifouling guidelines.

-- Inspect and clean vessels carefully.
+- Inspect and clean fishing and dive vessels carefully.
 Read our advice on managing vessel risks.

 - Meet Australian ballast water requirements, if applicable.